mjdave/tui/README.md

 ```

 # What mjscript is not
 mjscript has 'objects', as tables.
-However there is no concept of 'self/this', and no inheretance so it wouldn't be considered an object orientated language.
+However there is no concept of 'self/this', and no inheritance so it wouldn't be considered an object orientated language.

 mjscript will stay small, and won't add a lot of support for built in system functionality.
 If this functionality is desired, it can easily be added on the C++ side by registering your own functions.

 There are no bindings for languages other than C++ at present.

+mjscript is under active development, binary formats are not yet supported, functions have limited functionality for now.